Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <br>

 * The display for the Questions is then shown, with a menu on the top showing a progess bar, the amount of Questions, the users Score and a Timer.
 The Timer is set for 15 seconds per question.
 The progress bar fills as the player goes through each question, as does the question count.
 The timer counts down to Zero, then the answer is displayed.
+(Once the timer goes below 10s, it is displayed as 09, 08 etc. by adding a Zero to the front of it)

 <br>